Investor Relations

 1. Refer to section 8 on "Review of performance" for the explanation of variances.

-4. Higher finance expenses are mainly due to higher interest rates on the floating rate loans.
+3. Higher finance expenses are mainly due to higher interest rates on the floating rate loans.

-5. The share of results of joint venture relates to the equity accounting of FIPL's results.
+4. The share of results of joint venture relates to the equity accounting of Fontaine Investment Pte Ltd ("FIPL")'s results.
 The share of losses has exceeded the carrying amount of the investment since December 2021.

-7. This relates to net change in fair value of interest rate swap and cross currency swap contracts entered to hedge against the interest rate and foreign currency exposure of Far East H-REIT.
+6. This relates to net change in fair value of interest rate swap and cross currency swap contracts entered to hedge against the interest rate and foreign currency exposure of Far East H-REIT.
 This is a non-tax chargeable / deductible item and has no impact on the taxable income and distributable income to the Stapled Securityholders.

-9. The gain on disposal of investment property pertains to the incentive fee received on 24 March 2023 for the divestment of VRCQ which was completed in March 2022.
+8. The gain on disposal of investment property pertains to the incentive fee received on 24 March 2023 for the divestment of VRCQ which was completed in March 2022.

-10. Included in the net distribution adjustments are the following:
+9. Included in the net distribution adjustments are the following:

 Notes:

-1. This represents 90% of REIT Manager's fees paid/payable in Stapled Securities.
+1. This represents 60% (2H 2023 and FY 2023: 90%) of REIT Manager's fees paid/payable in Stapled Securities.

-13. Other adjustments for Far East H-Trust pertains primarily to the net accounting results of Far East H-BT.
+12. Other adjustments for Far East H-Trust pertains primarily to the net accounting results of Far East H-BT.

-Balance Sheets as at 31 December 2023
+Balance Sheets as at 31 December 2024

 Notes:

-2. This relates to the 30% joint venture interest in FIPL, for which the share of losses exceeded the carrying value of investment as at 31 December 2023.
+2. This relates to the 30% joint venture interest in FIPL, for which the share of losses exceeded the carrying value of investment as at 31 December 2024.

 3. This relates to the fair value of interest rate swap and CCS contracts entered to hedge against interest rate risk and foreign exchange exposure of Far East H-REIT.

 5. This includes a shareholders' loan and accrued interest due from FIPL of S$38.0 million.
 The amount is used to finance the development of Village Hotel Sentosa, The Outpost Hotel Sentosa and The Barracks Hotel Sentosa which commenced hotel operations in 2019.
-The increase in trade and other receivables is mainly due to higher trade receivables and interest receivables from FIPL.

-On 29 December 2023, two new facilities of S$62.5 million each were drawn down to early refinance $125.0 million term loans due to mature on 30 March 2024.
+On 23 December 2024, two new facilities were drawn down to early refinance S$107.2 million and S$50.0 million term loans which were due to mature on 2 April 2025 and 12 November 2025 respectively.

-As at 31 December 2023, Far East H-REIT has undrawn and uncommitted revolving credit facilities ("RCF") of S$275.0 million with 3 banks to fulfill its liabilities as and when they fall due.
+As at 31 December 2024, Far East H-REIT has undrawn and uncommitted revolving credit facilities ("RCF") of S$275.0 million with 3 banks to fulfill its liabilities as and when they fall due.

 Please refer to the details of aggregate amount of borrowings as disclosed in Note 1(e)(4) Borrowings.